-This review indicates that patients with certain characteristics remain more likely to access specialist palliative home care.
-For example, younger, married, wealthier people with a carer at home appear to be more likely to be referred to, or utilize, services.
+This review indicates that people with certain characteristics remain more likely to access specialist palliative home care.
+For example, younger, married, wealthier people with a carer at home appear to be more likely to be referred to or utilise services.
 There appears to be little change to the patterns of use described a decade ago.